Just how bad was Peter Pan author and playwright J.M. Barrie?

 According to Piers Dudgeon, the author of Captivated: J.M.
-Barrie, the Du Mauriers & the Dark Side of Neverland, Barrie manipulated his way into the lives of Sylvia and Arthur Llewelyn Davies, the parents of three boys, George, Jack and baby Peter.
-Barrie apparently lavished gifts on the family and spent hours with the boys having adventures in the park and making up stories.
+Barrie, the Du Mauriers and the Dark Side of Neverland, Barrie manipulated his way into the lives of Sylvia and Arthur Llewelyn Davies, the parents of three boys, George, Jack and baby Peter.
+Barrie apparently lavished gifts on the family and spent hours with the boys, having adventures in the park and making up stories.

 When Arthur and Sylvia both died of cancer within three years of each other, Barrie assumed guardianship of the boys.
 In case any blood relatives protested, he had Sylvia’s will forged, giving him custody.
 Strangely, the family never objected to a non-relative raising the children.

 Years later, Peter said this about Barrie taking custody of him and his brothers, “The whole business, as I look back on it, was almost unbelievably queer and pathetic and ludicrous and even macabre in a kind of way.”

 2. Barrie’s unusually close relationship with Michael and George

 Barrie enjoyed taking photographs of the boys, with them sometimes in homemade costumes and often wearing no clothes at all.
 Today, that would seem highly suspicious, but Barrie presented an innocent front to the adults around him, despite writing about the joy of undressing and sleeping next to a young boy.
 Barrie’s book The Little White Bird, published in 1902, was a thinly veiled account of his relationship with George.
 While the book was incredibly popular when it was published, the following passage just feels obsessive.